Adjunct Faculty Benefits and Services

 and staff members (excluding select technology products) upon presentation of faculty/staff

-2. Office supplies, which are available at the Bookstore, should be requisitioned through the division chairperson.
+2. Office supplies, which are available at the Bookstore, should be requisitioned through the divisional dean.
 A 30% discount is extended when a department uses a purchase order for payment.
 Faculty members should be careful to observe the Bookstore's deadlines for ordering textbooks to insure that there will be enough time to secure the books before classes begin and to provide the maximum quantities of used books for our students.
 Desk or complimentary copies of textbooks must be ordered through divisional offices.
 The bookstore cannot order desk copies.

 3. Special supply orders needed for classes should be discussed with the Bookstore manager.
 The Bookstore will stock all textbooks required or recommended by faculty members including, upon your request, faculty publications.
 The Bookstore will special order any books currently in print.
 Please discuss your request with the